The industry reacts to the Bank of England’s base rate hike

 “But solutions take precedence over rates at the moment as we rush to secure deals.
 For some, the solutions will be bitter pills to swallow.”

 It’s here where specialist lenders may be able to offer much-needed support.
 For high-street banks, the focus may be on affordability and income levels.
-But at MFS, our funding is secured against property itself.
+But at Market Financial Solutions, our funding is secured against property itself.

 This allows us to remain flexible, even in the face of tricky economic circumstances.
 We can deal with missed payments, sporadic cash flows, and broken chains.